 If it becomes apparent that the rabbits will not tolerate each other, you may have to keep them separate.
 This possibility should always be considered when bringing a new rabbit into your household, and accommodations will have to be made for separate territories in your home.
 Rabbits can also form friendships with other animals such as guinea pigs, cats, and some dogs.
 While in many situations it is the rabbit that harasses the cat, young adolescent cats may not always be trustworthy enough to be left unsupervised with a rabbit.
 Dogs should be very calm and well-trained.

-Extensive guidelines for introducing pairs of rabbits or rabbits and other animals can be found in the House Rabbit Handbook (Drollery Press, 2005) or in the video Introducing Rabbits (Drollery Press), also available for checkout from Bunny Buddies.
+Extensive guidelines for introducing pairs of rabbits or rabbits and other animals can be found in the House Rabbit Handbook (Drollery Press, 2017) or in the video Introducing Rabbits (Drollery Press, www.drollery.net).